$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

 \subsection{Diversity on predicted reactions}

+Diversity in predicted reactions is always desired, as it has the potential to {enable the exploration of multiple synthesis routes.} \ours has the mechanisms to facilitate diverse predictions: {The beam search strategy in \ours allows multiple reaction centers and multiple different attachments, and therefore potentially different scaffolds and structures in the predicted reactants.}

+To analyze the diversity of {\ours} results, we analyzed the reaction centers among the top-predicted reactions.
+We identified a set of products such that their third or fifth predicted reactions are the ground truth, referred to as having a hit at 3 or 5, respectively.
+Please note each predicted reaction was scored using the sum of the log-likelihoods of all the predictions along the transformation paths from the product to its reactants (please refer to Section ``Inference''), and then ranked based on the score.
+Thus, the predicted reactions ranked above the ground truth have a higher likelihood than the ground truth.
+Given that \ours has demonstrated strong performance as in Table~{\ref{tbl:overall}} in scoring and prioritizing the ground-truth reactions, we assume that its likelihood calculation is reliable and therefore, the reactions ranked above the ground truth might also be likely to occur.

-Diversity in predicted reactions is always desired, as it has the potential to enable novel discoveries on synthesis paths. \ours has the mechanisms to facilitate diverse predictions: The beam search strategy in \ours allows multiple reaction centers and multiple different attachments, and therefore potentially different scaffolds and structures in the predicted reactants.
-To analyze the diversity of \ours results, we identified a set of products such that their third or fifth predicted reactions are the ground truth, referred to as having a hit at 3 or 5, respectively.
-In this case, it is likely that their top-3 or top-5 predicted reactions are also possible.
-Figure~\ref{fig:dist} presents the distributions of these products in terms of different reaction centers among their top-3 and top-5 predicted reactions.
-Figure~\ref{fig:hit3} shows that more than 50\% of the products with a hit at 3 have their top-3 reactions from two different reaction centers; about 20\% of the products have their top-3 reactions from three different reaction centers.
-Figure~\ref{fig:hit5} shows that for products with a hit at 5, almost 40\% have two reaction centers, and another 40\% have three reaction centers, among their top-5 predicted reactions; more than 10\% have four reaction centers.
-Thus, Figure~\ref{fig:dist} clearly demonstrates the diversity in terms of different reaction centers in \ours predictions.
+Figure~{4a} and {4b} presents the distribution of products with hits at 3 or 5 over the number of reaction centers among predicted reactions ranked above the ground truth.
+Figure~{4a} shows that more than 50\% of the products with a hit at 3 have their top-3 reactions from two different reaction centers; about 20\% of the products have their top-3 reactions from three different reaction centers.
+Figure~{4b} shows that for products with a hit at 5, almost 40\% have two reaction centers, and another 40\% have three reaction centers, among their top-5 predicted reactions; more than 10\% have four reaction centers.
+Thus, Figure~{4a} and {4b} clearly demonstrate that {the top predicted reactions were diverse, demonstrated by the different reaction centers they were derived from.
+Meanwhile, we acknowledge that the diverse, top predictions may still be errors and thus, more reliable {wet-lab} experimental validation is needed. }